Name Changes for an Entire Family

 Bring the name change order with you to the hearing so the judge can sign it in person if the name changes are approved.

 Once you get your signed order, you will need to contact every agency and office where you wish to change every person's name so they can update each person's information.
-They will usually require a certified copy of the name change order, which you can obtain for $3 from the Clerk of Court's Records Department.
+They will usually require a certified copy of the name change order, which you can obtain for a small fee from the Clerk of Court's Records Department.

 If your order includes a request for a new birth certificate for any family members, you will need to contact the vital records department where each person was born to find out their requirements.
 If anyone was born in Nevada, please see the Nevada Office of Vital Statistics to find out how to get a Nevada birth certificate changed.